sk1project/wixpy/docs/writing-json.md

 Application name.
 String value.

 ## "UpgradeCode" field
-Unique application UUID.
-Should be the same for all versions.
+Unique application GUID used to identify itself.
+Should be the same for all application versions.
 String value.
+For example, "3AC4B4FF-19C5-4B8F-83AD-BAC3238BF690".

 ## "Version" field
 Application version in format "1.1","1.1.1", "1.1.1.111".
 Cannot contains any